 a garden for all seasons

-I have been visiting the National Trust’s Stourhead Gardens for over 40 years.
+I have visited the National Trust’s Stourhead Gardens for over 40 years.
 Some of the mature trees were saplings when I first went!
 Of course, many trees are far older than me.
 The gardens are world famous for their beauty, and no doubt billions of photos must have been taken by visitors since the age of photography.
 We must not overlook that there is a grand house to visit for which the gardens were created.

 The Hoare family built the house and gardens, who were bankers, and their private bank, established in 1672, C Hoare & Co, exists today.
 The son of the founder of the bank, Henry Hoare, purchased Stourhead Estate in 1717.
 The original manor house was demolished, and Henry built the Palladian mansion.
 The house was gutted by fire in 1902 and rebuilt in an almost identical style.
 Fortunately, many of the artworks, books and antiquities that had been collected over the years were saved and are now on display in the house.
 The gardens are open all year, but the house is open to visitors from spring to early November.